liman.io

 Realm

-📚 This article is part of a series on Realm:
+📚 This article is part of a series on

 Realm offers a development mode that allows you to conveniently design your app’s data models from within its source code.
 Once your app enters the production environment, you turn off the development mode as recommended.
 However, this leaves you in an unfortunate situation where updating your app’s data models becomes a little more complicated.
 The work required to perform such an update of the data model schema depends on the nature of the change to apply.
 The documentation of Realm classifies different types of changes according to their severance on the client and server side, respectively.
 In this article, I focus on a schema update that adds a required property to an existing object type.

-After launching gitlapp, a native iOS client for GitLab, I continued to fix bugs and develop new features.
+After launching catalyst, a native iOS client for GitLab, I continued to fix bugs and develop new features.
 Eventually, this led me to an inevitable schema update that adds a new required property to an existing object type.
 Since this new property should be persisted in the database, the schema update would affect the client and the server side, i.e., the iOS app and Realm.
 Luckily, both of these changes are non-breaking according to the documentation.

 Updating schema in Realm

-As an example, I demonstrate the process of allowing users to pin a repository in gitlapp to the list of repositories for faster access.
+As an example, I demonstrate the process of allowing users to pin a repository in catalyst to the list of repositories for faster access.
 We start by adding the required property isPinned to the schema of Project on the server side:

 {